Emergency Medical Evacuation Insurance for Egypt: Costs, Limits & Tips

 What evacuation limit should I choose for Egypt?

-As a basic guideline, $250,000 is common.
-For remote areas, desert trips, or Red Sea liveaboards, higher limits around $300,000–$500,000 are often more suitable.
+As a general guide, many travelers consider around $250,000 for medical evacuation.
+For remote areas, desert trips, Nile cruises, or Red Sea liveaboards, higher limits around $300,000–$500,000 may be more suitable.

 Who decides where I will be evacuated to?